fnk0/MagicBall/step2.md

 That will define the primary and accent color of your app as well a darker version of the primary color to be used on the phone status bar at the top.

-Your final styles.xml should look like this:
+Your final styles.xml should look like this

 ```xml